What is a Resume Parser & How to Parse Resumes?

 December 19, 2017 by dev

-Résumé Parsing or CV Parsing converts unstructured resume data into a structured form to speed up the recruitment process.
-It extracts candidate data from resume and saves it in data fields.
+Résumé Parsing or CV Parsing converts unstructured resume data into a structured form to speed up recruitment.
+It extracts candidate data from resumes and saves it in data fields.
 The output is delivered in JSON format.
-Apart from parsing, there are various recruitment analytics solutions such as semantic search & match and resume enrichment which helps in smart talent acquisition.
+Apart from parsing, various recruitment analytics solutions such as semantic search & match and resume enrichment help in smart talent acquisition.

 Resume Parsing benefits:

-Resume Parsing software are commonly used by recruiters, applicant tracking systems and job boards to automate extraction, analysis and storage of candidate data.
-This eliminates the need of sorting out resumes one by one.
-With least manual intervention, a lot of time is saved which can be utilized in other business activities.
+Resume Parsing API is used by recruiters, applicant tracking systems, and job boards to automate extracting, analyzing, and storing candidate data.
+This eliminates the need to sort out resumes one by one.
+With the least manual intervention, much time is saved, which can be utilized in other business activities.

 A detailed collection of taxonomies can help in identifying skills and expertise of a candidate easily.
 Users can also define their own taxonomies which can be added to the list.
 Here are a few examples:

-- You have written job profile as ‘Java Developer’ in your job description.
-Resume parser will look for job alias in its taxonomy namely ‘Java engineer’, ‘Java lead’, ‘Java Software Designer’, ‘Java Software Programmer’ etc. Data is extracted from resumes having these job profile names which gives the recruiter more options to choose from.
+You have written job profile as ‘Java Developer’ in your job description.
+The resume parser will look for job alias in its taxonomy namely ‘Java engineer’, ‘Java lead’, ‘Java Software Designer’, ‘Java Software Programmer’ etc. Data is extracted from resumes having these job profile names, which gives the recruiter more options to choose from.

 For advanced features, a resume parser is followed by Semantic Search & Match and Resume Enrichment.